Christian-AC/Christian-AC/README.md

 ### Hi there 👋

+I am a Full Stack Engineer with a drive to learn and expand my knowledge within the tech industry.
+Some things about myself, I have a passion for video games and basketball.
+I've played and watched both basketball and video games since I was young.
+I started out gaming with my family on our playstation.
+My favorite game would probably be Halo.
+This sparked the competitve nature in myself.

 <!--
 **Christian-AC/Christian-AC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.